microsoft/pxt-adafruit/docs/lessons/graphics.md

 Animations are changes happening at a certain rate.
 For example, we could add the `pause` block from the **Basic** drawer with our square algorithm – this will slowly draw a square (as an animation).

-We could create more complex animations, for example we could make our BBC micro:bit display an explosion or fireworks.
+We could create more complex animations, for example we could make our @boardname@ display an explosion or fireworks.

 ### Image variables